ClusterDuck-Protocol/ClusterDuck-Protocol/docs/end-to-end-encryption-setup.md

 - **Once `meshgroupconfig::isConfigured()`** (Step 3 done): BEACON and
-  BEACON_ACK require successful group-key decryption before their GPS payload is trusted at all (an undecryptable BEACON's coordinates are discarded, not displayed); Emergency Broadcast (topic 24) requires successful decryption of its own app-level group-key scheme (marker byte `0xE7`, distinct from BEACON's own marker and from the CDP framework's `reservedTopic::group_broadcast`) before the text is displayed/relayed — see `decryptBroadcastPayload()` in `MamaDuck.ino` and `DuckCryptoService::encryptGroupBroadcast()` on the Laravel side.
+  BEACON_ACK require successful group-key decryption before their GPS payload is trusted at all (an undecryptable BEACON's coordinates are discarded, not displayed); Emergency Broadcast (topic 24) is authenticated, not encrypted — the message itself always travels as cleartext, but a device with the group key configured requires the accompanying tag to verify (marker byte `0xE8`, distinct from BEACON's own marker and from the CDP framework's `reservedTopic::group_broadcast`) before the text is displayed/relayed, and rejects an untagged/forged packet outright — see `verifyBroadcastMac()` in `MamaDuck.ino` and `DuckCryptoService::authenticateGroupBroadcast()` on the Laravel side.

 A practical consequence: partially configuring a deployment (e.g. giving some devices a mesh group key but leaving Laravel's `DUCK_MESH_GROUP_KEY`